heimrichhannot/contao-advanced-dashboard-bundle/README.md

 }
 ```

 The event provides the query builder and the active `VersionListConfiguration`.
-It is dispatched once for the count query and once for the result query, so listeners must apply deterministic conditions to both queries.
+Use `addSelect()` to make additional `tl_version` columns available to `VersionListRowEvent`.
+The event is dispatched once for the count query and once for the result query, so listeners must apply deterministic changes to both queries.
 Use unique parameter names to avoid collisions with the built-in filters.

 ## Customize version rows